stevencombs/retrocombs.github.io/_posts/mega65/2022-11-19-xanadu-bas-demo.md

 Retro Computing fans shouldn't be surprised by this project.
 Even in 2022 demo groups continue to exploit old hardware and Commodore computers are a favorite target.
 We've seen recent demos for the C64 and even the PET!

 I hope you enjoyed this demo video.
 If you did, leave a comment below.
-Thanks to Gurcé and Deathy for this opportunity to share the BAS Demo Group's work.
+Thanks to Gürçe and Deathy for this opportunity to share the BAS Demo Group's work.
 My wanna be programmer geek side has to wonder, am I now an honorary member of the BAS demo team?

 If you liked this demo, check out my [Part I: Playing the C64 demos from the MEGA65 on boarding SD Card](https://retrocombs.com/c64-on-mega65-livestream).